Position: durable workflows pair naturally with agentic workflows.

 - Refine FSM transitions where failures cluster.

-- Add new high-level actions when you see recurring patterns (e.g., a new kind of fallback).
+- Add new states when you see recurring patterns requiring new decision points.

 5. Gradually Increase Autonomy and Scope